-Description of Business
+3. Description of Business

-GPM Metals is a Canadian based exploration and development company.
+GPM is a Canadian based exploration and development company.
 Its principal mineral assets at the date of this MD&A are as follows:

 - The Company, through its wholly owned subsidiary DPG Resources Australia Pty Limited ("DPG Pty"), has entered into an Earn-In/Joint Venture Agreement with Rio Tinto Exploration Pty Limited ("Rio Tinto"), a wholly owned subsidiary of Rio Tinto Limited covering base metal exploration and development rights in relation to certain granted exploration tenements and tenement applications in McArthur Basin Mining District, Northern Territory, Australia (the "Walker Gossan project").
-Rio Tinto and GPM have entered into a definitive Two Stage Earn-In/Joint Venture Agreement granting GPM an initial 51% interest under certain conditions. - The Company has 100% interest in the Pasco Project concession, located in the Province of Pasco, Peru; and - The Company has 100% interest in the Rory Claim Group, located in the Yukon Territory, Canada;
+Rio Tinto and GPM have entered into a definitive Two Stage Earn-In/Joint Venture Agreement granting GPM an initial 51% interest under certain conditions. - The Company has a 100% interest in the Rory Claim Group, located in the Yukon Territory, Canada;